Jrodr4544/lecture_requester/notes.md

 - generated gemfile and added some gems
 - ran bundle install
 - ran devise install, and generated the devise Model (User model in this case)
+- Started postgres server app in order to create postgres db
+- created migrations for users and lectures